sachinInfinity798/angular-apollo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

-# First take a git clone of this repository and After that go that directory like from terminal
+# Install npm module

- cd angular-apollo (path of your syatem directory) and then Run npm install
+First take a git clone of this repository and After that go that directory from terminal cd angular-apollo (path of your syatem directory) and then Run npm install

 ## Development server